 Special recognition was given to the highest rated films in the 14-17 age group.

 The jury looked for stories and films which have an important message which they feel should be shared more widely to benefit both local and international communities.

 We work with filmmakers to help them reach a wider audience and greater impact for their film.

 The Impact Award is supported by Bertha Foundation.

 Smartphone kit worth around $150

 The prize kit included help vlogging and interview equipment to help with smartphone filming:

 - On-camera LED light

-The jury will be looking for filmmakers which display a hidden potential for making films.
+The jury looked for filmmakers who displayed a hidden potential for making films.

 We will provide an online film making masterclass to help make better films using a smartphone.
 The selected participants will join a small groups of filmmakers from around the world who will receive training through our online education programme.